sganeshsganesh43-code/Ganesh-/README.md

 # Ganesh-
-This is my first day
+This is my first class
+giri ari puku